theislab/scarches/docs/about.rst

 Where to start?
 --------------------------------

-To get a sense of how the model works please go through `this <https://scarches.readthedocs.io/en/latest/pancreas_pipeline.html`__.
+To get a sense of how the model works please go through `this <https://scarches.readthedocs.io/en/latest/pancreas_pipeline.html>`_ example.
 For examples on how to use or construct and share pre-trained models check examples.

 What is an adaptor?